JuliaNocera/Front-end-Developer-Interview-Questions/README.md

 * What does a `doctype` do?
   * It is a Document Type Definition (DTD), which means it lets the browser know what rules to use to correctly render it the content to the page depending on the markup language declared
 * What's the difference between standards mode and quirks mode?
+  * __Quirks mode:__ layout emulates nonstandard behavior in Navigator 4 and Internet Explorer 5  -->  supports websites built before widespread adoption of web standards
+  * __Standards mode:__
+    * almost standards mode: only a small number of quirks implemented
+    * full standards mode: behavior described by HTML and CSS specifications
+  * Note: the `DOCTYPE html` tag at the beginning of your html file indicates that the browser should run in _full standards mode_
 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?